thisissushant/Translating-English-text-to-minion/readme.md

 # Minion Translator

 This project is a simple web application that translates English text to Minion language.
 It is built using HTML, CSS, and JavaScript.
+This project uses the Fun Translation API to translate text

 ## Features